Omanshu209/ANN-Classifier-Hub/README.md

   - /data                # data for training and testing
   - /model.ipynb         # jupyter notebook

+- /Pepsi OR Coca Cola Classifier
+  - /data                # data for training and testing
+  - /model.ipynb         # jupyter notebook

 - /Tomato OR Apple Classifier
   - /data                # data for training and testing
   - /model.ipynb         # jupyter notebook